xiaowu0162/sync-ralm-faithfulness/README.md

 The `instance_level` data only contains the prompt and context and is used only for decoding testing.

+We also release the model outputs under the folder `data/rag_outputs`.
+These outputs will be used for the offline evaluation of SynCheck.

 #### Setup Environment

 #### Install AlignScore

+Please follow [this instruction](https://github.com/yuh-zha/AlignScore?tab=readme-ov-file#installation) to install AlignScore from source.
+Our evaluation additionally requires [downloading the AlignScore-base model checkpoint](https://github.com/yuh-zha/AlignScore?tab=readme-ov-file#checkpoints).

 ## Offline Feature Calculation